MitchBradley/ZWaveNotes/README.md

 ## Hardware Details

+As with all things electronic, available products change rapidly.
+Most of all of the devices listed below are old versions have been superseded by newer versions that accomplish the same function with shiny new features - or not.

 ### Controller
 The controller is an old second-generation (I think) Raspberry Pi computer.
 The interface board is a ZWave.Me Razberry2 - [$20 from Amazon](https://www.amazon.com/Z-Wave-Me-RaZberry2-Plug-Raspberry-frequency/dp/B01M3Q764U) .
 It is an older model that might be hard to get at some point.
 There is a newer Razberry 7 model that is more expensive.
-I chose the older model because all of our ZWave devices are old and do not have the version 7 chipset, so the new model would not give any tangible improvements.
-Also I wasn't sure this was going to work out so I didn't want to extra money in case it was a failure.
+I chose the older model because all of our ZWave devices are old and do not have the version 7 chipset (version 7 devices have longer range and the batteries last longer), so the new model would not give any tangible improvements.
+Also I wasn't sure this was going to work out so I didn't want to spend extra money in case it was a failure.

 The interface board is supposed to work with all models of Raspberry Pi.
-It plugs right in to the expansion connector that is the same on all Raspberry Pis.
+It plugs in to the expansion connector that is the same on all Raspberry Pis.
 For a large ZWave network it might be better to have a newer/faster Raspberry Pi, but for our setup the old one seems to work just fine.

 ### Water Heater Control
-The water heater control box is [Aeotec Heavy Duty Smart Switch](https://www.amazon.com/Aeotec-Security-controller-electricity-consumption/dp/B00MBIRF5W).
+The water heater control box in the laundry room is [Aeotec Heavy Duty Smart Switch](https://www.amazon.com/Aeotec-Security-controller-electricity-consumption/dp/B00MBIRF5W).
 In addition to its ability to switch the water heater power, it also monitors the power that the water heater consumes (voltage, current, watts, and kilowatt-hours) and the temperature in the laundry room.
-We are not doing anything with the monitoring functions.
+We are not using the monitoring functions for any automation functions but you could, for example, use the controller software dashboard to see if the water heater is drawing current and thus trying to heat up.

 There is button on the box behind a hole in the cover.
 If you press it you can turn the water heater on or off manually.
 If the red LED is on, the power is on.

 ### Outside Door Switch
 The outside door switch is similar or maybe identical to [this one](https://www.lowes.com/pd/GE-Z-Wave-ZigBee-Bluetooth-3-Way-White-Toggle-Light-Switch/999911949) .
 It is similar to an ordinary wall switch in that the light is directly connected to the switch so you can control the attached light directly from the switch even if the ZWave controller computer is not working.
 It also has a ZWave wireless connection to the controller so, when you activate the toggle by pushing it up or down, the controller gets a notification of that event and can use it to control the other lights in the room.
 Similarly, the controller can tell this switch to turn its light on or off over ZWave.

 It is powered from the house wiring so it does not need a battery.